Chronology of World War II

 <i>LST-480</i> Burning Again

-US Tank Unit Mobilizes at Anzio, Italy, 23 May 1944
+US Tank Unit Mobilizes at Anzio

-US tank unit mobilizes at Anzio
+US Tank Unit Mobilizes at Anzio

-Unidentified Canadian Infantrymen Advancing towards Melfa, Italy, 23 May 1944
+Unidentified Canadian Infantrymen Advancing towards Melfa

 Medium Armored Car of Royal Armored Corps